rf/renderizer/README.md

       - navbar.ai
       - background.ai
 ```
+`icons` and `androidui` are arbitrary group names.
+Any top level property in
+the YAML file is assumed to be a group name.
+Images are rendered to png files
+and are placed in the path specified.
+The `append` property is, as one would
+expect, appended to the end of the filename.
+This makes it very easy to render
+images for both iphone and retina iphone.
 Images are assumed to be in an `images` directory in your project directory.

 To install the plugin, make a `plugins` directory in your project directory.